-A growing body of evidence suggests that our visual system continues to be plastic during sleep.
-In the early postnatal brain, ocular dominance plasticity takes place not only during wakefulness after visual experiences, but also during subsequent sleep in young cats and mice (Aton et al., 2009, 2013; Frank, Issa, & Stryker, 2001; Hensch, 2005).
-Performance in visual tasks significantly improves after sleep in adult humans (Gais et al., 2002; Karni et al., 1994; Stickgold, James, & Hobson, 2000; Yotsumoto et al., 2009).
-Moreover, sleep deprivation has been shown to nullify sleep facilitation effect in visual tasks (Stickgold, James, & Hobson, 2000).
+wakefulness after visual experiences, but also during subsequent sleep in young cats and mice (Aton et al., 2009; Aton et al., 2013; Frank, Issa, and Stryker, 2001; Hensch, 2005).
+Performance in visual tasks significantly improves after sleep in adult humans (Gais et al., 2002; Karni et al., 1994; Stickgold, James, and Hobson, 2000; Yotsumoto et al., 2009).
+Moreover, sleep deprivation has been shown to nullify sleep facilitation effect in visual tasks (Stickgold, James, and Hobson, 2000).
 These studies suggest that sleep plays a critical role in visual plasticity.
-However, the detailed neural mechanism of this sleepdependent visual plasticity is not completely understood.
+However, the detailed neural mechanism of this sleep-dependent visual plasticity is not completely understood.

-Importantly, to investigate the neural mechanism of sleep-dependent visual plasticity, sleep quality would be a crucial factor that needs to be controlled, because it may affect brain activities and plasticity during sleep (Dresler et al., 2010; Manoach & Stickgold, 2009).
-The first-night effect (FNE) is a sleep disturbance that is observed particularly in the first session of sleep experiments (Agnew, Webb, & Williams, 1966; Rechtschaffen & Verdone, 1964; Tamaki et al., 2005a), which could be a confounding factor in the field of sleep research.
-In the first sleep session, latencies to sleep onset and to rapid-eye movement (REM) sleep are longer, the proportion of wakefulness during bed time is increased, and total sleep time is decreased, compared to the second sleep session (Agnew, Webb, & Williams, 1966; Curcio et al., 2004; Tamaki et al., 2005a, 2005b; Tamaki, Nittono, & Hori, 2005).
-Sleep quality improves significantly in the second sleep session in younger and healthy participants (Agnew, Webb, & Williams, 1966; Lorenzo & Barbanoj, 2002).
-To control for the FNE, it has been recommended to incorporate adaptation sleep sessions before experimental sleep sessions, which would let participants adapt to a new sleep environment (Tamaki, Nittono, & Hori, 2005).
+Importantly, to investigate the neural mechanism of sleep-dependent visual plasticity, sleep quality would be a crucial factor that needs to be controlled, because it may affect brain activities and plasticity during sleep (Dresler et al., 2010; Manoach and Stickgold, 2009).
+The first-night effect (FNE) is a sleep disturbance that is observed particularly in the first session of sleep experiments (Agnew, Webb, and Williams, 1966; Rechtschaffen and Verdone, 1964; Tamaki et al., 2005a), which could be a confounding factor in the field of sleep research.
+In the first sleep session, latencies to sleep onset and to rapid-eye movement (REM) sleep are longer, the proportion of wakefulness during bed time is increased, and total sleep time is decreased, compared to the second sleep session (Agnew, Webb, and Williams, 1966; Curcio et al., 2004; Tamaki, et al., 2005a; Tamaki et al., 2005b; Tamaki, Nittono, and Hori, 2005).
+Sleep quality improves significantly in the second sleep session in younger and healthy participants (Agnew, Webb, and Williams, 1966; Lorenzo and Barbanoj, 2002).
+To control for the FNE, it has been recommended to incorporate adaptation sleep sessions before experimental sleep sessions, which would let participants adapt to a new sleep environment (Tamaki, Nittono, and Hori, 2005).